Jenna Jameson: Business ventures

 Jameson and Grdina formed ClubJenna as an Internet pornography company in 2000.
-ClubJenna.com was one of the first pornographic sites to provide more than pictures and videos; it provided explicit diaries, relationship advice, and even stock tips to paid members.
-The site reportedly was profitable in its third week.
-The business later diversified into multimedia pornographic entertainment, first by administering other porn stars' websites, then, in 2001, by the production of pornographic films.

 Early ClubJenna films starred Jameson herself, limiting herself to on-screen sex with other women or with Grdina, who appeared as Justin Sterling.
 The first ClubJenna film, Briana Loves Jenna (2001), co-produced with Vivid, cost US$280,000 to make, and grossed over $1 million in its first year.
 It was the best selling and best-renting pornographic title of its year, winning twin AVN Awards.
 It was marketed as "Jenna.
 Her first boy/girl scene in over 2 years." referring to Jameson's abstention from heterosexual on-film intercourse.
 Grdina has said that Jameson's films averaged sales of 100,000 copies, compared with run-of-the-mill pornographic films, which did well to sell 5,000.
 On the other hand, he also said that their films took up to twelve days to film, compared with one day for other pornographic films.

 In a January 2009 interview with William Shatner on Shatner's Raw Nerve, Jameson said she came close to buying Penthouse magazine when publisher Bob Guccione filed for Chapter 11 reorganization of his business (which occurred in August 2003), but was thwarted when someone else swooped in and bought up all the stock.
 New York Magazines Intelligencer quoted a source from Penthouse as saying "I'm sure she is considering it", adding that Jameson was to be cover girl in January 2004 – and "it's a really wild-looking shoot, even for a porn star."

-In 2004, the ClubJenna films expanded to starring other actresses without Jameson – Krystal Steal, Jesse Capelli, McKenzie Lee, Ashton Moore and Sophia Rossi – as Jameson stepped back from starring roles.
 In 2005 Jameson first directed a film, The Provocateur, released as Jenna's Provocateur in September 2006.
-The ClubJenna films were distributed and marketed by Vivid Entertainment, which Forbes magazine once called "the world's largest adult film company".
-They made up a third of ClubJenna's revenues, but over half of the profits.

 ClubJenna was run as a family business, with Grdina's sister, Kris, as vice president in charge of merchandising.
-In 2005, ClubJenna had estimated revenues of $30 million, with profits of about half that.